usualoma/grunt-xgettext/README.md

-# grunt-gettext
+# grunt-xgettext

-> Gettext for JavaScript and Grunt.js
+> Grunt xgettext plugin for JavaScript and Handlebars

 ## Introduction